Is This Ariana Grande's Engagement Ring? See the Singer's New Piece of Bling

 Would you look at that ring?!

-Shortly after news broke that Ariana Grande and Pete Davidson are in fact engaged, pop culture lovers began hoping to receive any and all details about the surprise proposal.
+Shortly after news broke that Ariana Grande and Pete Davidson were in fact engaged, pop culture lovers began searching for any and all details about the surprise proposal.

-While the happy couple isn't sharing any big details just yet, fans can't help but notice the new ring Ariana was sporting on that finger just a couple of weeks ago.
+While the happy couple isn't sharing any big details just yet, fans can't help but notice a new ring Ariana was sporting on that finger just a couple of weeks ago.

 Rewind to June 2 when Ariana took to the stage at iHeartRadio and 102.7 KIISFM's Wango Tango concert in Los Angeles.
 As she performed her biggest hits in front of thousands of fans, photographers spotted the Grammy nominee with a new piece of jewelry.
 Hmmmm.